IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/README.md

     ![](./lab1-media/media/imagev3-33.png)

     As noted in the IBM security bulletin, which you will explore next, there are three CVEs related to the LOG4J vulnerability.
-They are highlighted below in the list of Unresolved CVEs for this WebSphere server.
+A subset are highlighted below in the list of Unresolved CVEs for this WebSphere server.

     ![](./lab1-media/media/imagev3-34.png)